TaylorTurnerIT/PyGame---Storting-Algorithm-Visualizer/README.md

 # Credits

-This program was created by Taylor Turner.
+This program was created by Taylor Turner with special thanks to the Pygame team.